CAA's powers under Competition Act and Enterprise Act for airports and air traffic services

-In enforcing the Competition Act, for the time being the CAA will also adopt the relevant guidelines published by the OFT.
+In enforcing the Competition Act, for the time being the CAA has adopted the relevant guidelines published by the Office of Fair Trading (OFT).
 These are available on the OFT website.

 Enterprise Act 2002

-The CAA has concurrent powers with the OFT to make market investigation references to the Competition Commission under the Enterprise Act with respect to both airport operation services and the supply of air traffic services.
-The CAA is adopting the OFT's guidelines on market investigation references until such time as it considers it appropriate to publish more detailed guidelines.
+The CAA has concurrent powers with the CMA to make market investigation references to the CMA under the Enterprise Act with respect to both airport operation services and the supply of air traffic services.
+The CAA has adopted the OFT's guidelines on market investigation references until such time as it considers it appropriate to publish more detailed guidelines.

-From April 2014, the Competition and Markets Authority (CMA) will be responsible for the competition, mergers and markets regime in the UK and will take over the functions of the OFT and Competition Commission.
+From 1 April 2014, the CMA is responsible for the competition, mergers and markets regime in the UK, taking over the functions of the OFT and Competition Commission.

 Section 41 of the Airports Act 1986

-The CAA has residual powers to investigate certain types of anti-competitive conduct under section 41 of the Airports Act.
-The CAA's powers with respect to most airports cease with effect from 6 April 2013 when many of the provisions of the Civil Aviation Act 2012 replace those in the Airports Act.
-However, the CAA retains powers under section 41 with respect to Heathrow, Gatwick and Stansted until 1 April 2014.
+The CAA had powers to investigate certain types of anti-competitive conduct under section 41 of the Airports Act.
+The CAA's powers with respect to most airports ceased with effect from 6 April 2013 when many of the provisions of the Civil Aviation Act 2012 replaced those in the Airports Act.
+The CAA retained powers under section 41 with respect to Heathrow, Gatwick and Stansted until 1 April 2014.
 Information on the CAA's policy and processes for using its powers under section 41 and details of previous cases can be found on the section 41 page of the CAA website.

 The CAA can also investigate complaints about the conduct of airports under some other pieces of legislation.
 Links to the relevant pages on the CAA's website on these pieces of legislation are below: